-User data security, privacy and anonymity
+User data security, privacy, and anonymity

 Below is a general visualization using a mind map.
-We will explain more in detail on how Mailfence relates to user data security, privacy and anonymity.

 Mailfence and user data privacy

-- No covert play: We use no tracking cookies, no browser fingerprinting and provide no secret access to third-parties.
-There are no ads, solicitations and during more than 17 years of operation of our company we have never commercialized our databases.
+- No covert play: We use no tracking cookies, no browser fingerprinting and provide no secret access to third parties.
+There are no ads and solicitations.
+During more than 17 years of operation of our company, we have never commercialized our databases.

 - Locally hosted: We host all of your data locally, under strict Belgian privacy and data retention laws.
 Only a court order from a Belgian judge can force us to release information.